-C. Termination
+D. Termination

-5. The grounds for termination of the project agreement before the expiry of its term and the consequences of early termination are often dealt with in domestic legislation.
-Usually the law authorizes the parties to terminate the project agreement following the occurrence of certain types of event.
+- 9. The grounds for termination of the project agreement before the expiry of its term and the consequences of any such termination are often dealt with in domestic legislation.
+Usually the law authorizes the parties to terminate the project agreement following the occurrence of certain types of events.
 The main interest of all parties involved in a privately financed infrastructure project is to ensure the satisfactory completion of the facility and the continuous and orderly provision of the relevant public service.
 Given the serious consequences of termination, as provision of the service may be interrupted or even discontinued, termination should under most circumstances be regarded as a measure of last resort.
 The conditions for the exercise of this right by either party should be carefully considered.
-While they may not need to be identical, it is generally desirable to achieve a broadly equitable balance of rights and conditions regarding termination for both parties.

-6. In addition to identifying the circumstances or types of event that may give rise to a termination right, it is advisable for the parties to consider appropriate procedures to establish whether there are valid grounds for terminating the project agreement.
-Of particular importance is the question whether the project agreement may be unilaterally terminated or whether termination requires a decision by a judicial or other dispute settlement body (see chap.
-VIII, "Settlement of disputes", ).

-7. The concessionaire is usually not allowed the right to terminate the project agreement unilaterally, but in the general contracting practice of some countries such a right may be exercised by government agencies, subject to payment of compensation.
-In some countries, however, an exception is made in the case of public services concessions, whose contractual nature is found to be incompatible with unilateral termination rights.
-Lastly, some legal systems do not recognize unilateral termination rights for government agencies.
-The contracting authority may find that a unilateral termination right is a powerful tool to encourage performance by the concessionaire.
-It may also find that unilateral termination rights save time in taking the necessary measures to ensure the continuity of the service upon irremediable default by the concessionaire.
-However, project sponsors and lenders would be concerned about the risk of premature or unjustified termination by the contracting authority, even where a decision to terminate might be subject to review through the dispute settlement mechanism.
+While they may not need to be identical, it is generally desirable to achieve a broadly equitable balance of rights and conditions regarding termination for both parties. - 10.
+In addition to identifying the circumstances or types of events that may give rise to a termination right, it is advisable for the parties to consider appropriate procedures to establish whether there are valid grounds for terminating the project agreement.
+Of particular importance is the question whether the project agreement may be unilaterally terminated or whether termination requires a decision by a judicial or other dispute settlement body. - The concessionaire is usually not allowed to terminate the project agreement without cause and in some legal systems termination by the concessionaire even in the event of breach by the contracting authority requires a final judicial decision.
+However, in some countries, pursuant to rules applicable to contracts with government entities, such a right may be exercised by public authorities, subject to payment of compensation to the concessionaire.
+In other countries, however, an exception is made in the case of public service concessions, whose contractual nature is found to be incompatible with unilateral termination rights.
+Lastly, some legal systems do not recognize unilateral termination rights for public authorities.
+However, project promoters and lenders would be concerned about the risk of premature or unjustified termination by the contracting authority, even where a decision to terminate might be subject to review through the dispute settlement mechanism.
 It should also be noted that giving the contracting authority the unilateral right to terminate the project agreement would not be an adequate substitute for well-designed contractual mechanisms of performance monitoring or for appropriate guarantees of performance (see chap.
-V, "Infrastructure development and operation", ).

-8. Provisions concerning termination should therefore be brought into line with the remedies for default provided in the project agreement.
+IV, "Construction and operation of infrastructure", paras.
+80-97 and 108-120). - 12.
+Provisions concerning termination should therefore be brought into line with the remedies for breach provided in the project agreement.
 In particular, it is useful to distinguish the conditions for termination from those for step-in by the contracting authority (see chap.
-V, "Infrastructure development and operation", ).
+IV, "Construction and operation of infrastructure", paras.
+143-146).
 It is also important to consider the contracting authority's termination rights against the background of the financing agreements negotiated by the concessionaire with its lenders.
 In most cases, events that may lead to the termination of the project agreement would also constitute events of default under the loan agreements, with the consequence that the entire outstanding debt of the concessionaire may fall due immediately.
-It would thus be useful to attempt to avoid the risk of termination by recourse first to a direct agreement, which would allow the lenders to substitute another concessionaire when termination of the project agreement with the original concessionaire appears imminent (see chap.
-V, "Infrastructure development and operation", ).
+It would thus be useful to attempt to avoid the risk of termination by allowing the lenders to propose another concessionaire when termination of the project agreement with the original concessionaire appears imminent (see chap.
+IV, "Construction and operation of infrastructure", paras.
+108-120).